kalebberry/animancy-website-starter/README.md

 ├── composables/ # Reusable logic (Vue Composition API) ├── types/ # TypeScript interfaces
 ```

-## 🧠 Why This Exists

-Most budgeting apps are cluttered, stressful, or too rigid.
-This one is:

-- Visual and encouraging 🖼️

-- Built around executive function challenges 🧩

-- Focused on progress, not punishment 🧘‍♂️

 Built with 💙 for neurodivergent creators.